Skip to content

 • Direction — Whether the path runs horizontally (across rows) or vertically (down columns)

-This gives 24 possible wiring combinations.
+This gives 24 possible wiring combinations per path.
 Visual icons show the routing for each option.

 Choose an initial test pattern for your surfaces.